aracarabeo/CSC612M_CUDA_Grp2/README.md

 # CSC612M_CUDA_Grp2

-a.) link to your Youtube videos (should be unlisted and NOT "YouTube kids"): <insert link>
+a.) link to your Youtube videos (should be unlisted and NOT "YouTube kids"): https://youtu.be/33d7YIH9EmE

 a.) link to your Google Colab file (with appropriate access right): https://colab.research.google.com/drive/1D41qb0IBIsHVN_iRNGfx7Wl5cJ6GG1P6?authuser=2#scrollTo=je6LuleZA5w8